guidodelbo/tuiter-app/README.md

 - Added Stimulus.js for modern JavaScript functionality
 - Integrated Mailgun for production email delivery
 - Configured AWS S3 for image storage in production
+- Migrated from Heroku to AWS EC2 using Docker and Kamal
+- Added SSL support with Let's Encrypt

 More improvements are planned and contributions are always welcome!
 Check the Issues tab for planned features or suggest your own.